 About the Brand

-The moment one hears Kawai, what apprehends in the mind is perplexing quality.
-The Kawai piano company of Japan has been producing digital pianos and acoustic pianos for decades and is well known and respected worldwide for building high-quality instruments that are appreciated by all.
+The moment one hears Kawai, what apprehends in mind is perplexing quality.
+The Kawai piano company of Japan has been producing digital pianos & acoustic pianos for decades and is well known and respected worldwide for building high-quality instruments that are appreciated by all.

 Their presence in 80+ countries today is a testament to their growth and undeniable presence in the musical instrument market.

-Kawai as a brand has come a long way and has garnered the position of one of the renowned brands in the industry of musical instruments.
+Kawai as a brand has come a long way and has garnered the position of one of the renowned brands in musical instruments.

-Every piano of Kawai is crafted with meticulous skill and care, and it reflects in the quality of their products.
+Every piano of Kawai is crafted with meticulous skill and care, and it reflects in the quality of its products.
 Therefore, its products are usually high priced.

-Their products are recommended by piano teachers, professional pianists, universities/colleges and recording studios alike.
+Their products are recommended by piano teachers, professional pianists, universities/colleges, and recording studios.

-Let’s have a glance at one such amazing product by them:
+Let’s have a glance at one such fantastic product by them:

 At such a price range that is under $1000, it is the first-ever 88-key weighted hammer action digital piano by Kawai.

 The best part about this piano is that it is relatively small and lightweight, thus can be moved easily.
-It is only 52″ wide and 11″ deep so doesn’t take up too much space.
-It comes in satin black colour and has a minimalistic design.
+It is only 52″ wide and 11″ deep, so it doesn’t take up too much space.
+It comes in satin black color and has a minimalistic design.

-The design is so simple and elegant and is not oppressed with confusing buttons and options.
+The design is simple and elegant and is not oppressed by confusing buttons and options.

-This model simply has eight small round push buttons and one volume slider control on the top above the keys near the left side.
-There is enough space in between the buttons so they are not all jammed together.
+This model has eight small round push buttons and one volume slider control on the top above the keys near the left side.
+There is enough space between the buttons, so they are not all jammed together.

 Kawai even offers an optional furniture-style HML-1 stand, which matches with Kawai ES-100 and offers three-pedal functionality.

-On both sides, of the rest are the two integrated speakers and the music rest can be attached to the top of the digital piano too.
+On both sides of the rest are the two integrated speakers, and the music rest can be attached to the top of the digital piano.
 Also, there is a large height adjustment screw under the pedals to adjust for carpet or hard floors.
 This is kawai es100 for sale on amazon:

 This 88-key digital portable piano offers the excellent AHA IV-F, a graded hammer action keyboard that simulates the same feel of playing on a grand piano.
 The key action is more realistic ES100.